Massipssa/Docs/elk/Elasticsearch/concepts.md

 ### Aggregation type:
 * Metrics
+* Buckets:
-* Buckets: collection of docs that share  a common criteria
+  - collection of docs that share  a common criteria
+  - More then 25 buckets strtegies are supported
 ## Mapping

 Can be: